1 – Planning skills

 Simple skills which will improve your life

 We all do our best to learn new simple skills in general.
 They are supposed to help us to get a good job, to get a date, to live better.
-Usually, we go to school and college so to absorb as much information as we can, but there is a limit to what we can take from books and teachers.
+Usually, we go to school and college so to absorb as much information as we can.
+Though there is a limit to what we can take from books and teachers.

 Most of the time, it is the very simple skills that can radically improve our lives, not our degrees in Neuroscience.
 The challenge here is that the majority of them aren’t offered in any class, and you must figure them out yourself.

 But which are these simple skills in the first place?
 If you aren’t unsure about the answer, check the list below and start trying to identify which one of them you are in most need at the moment.